fivetran/dbt_fivetran_utils/README.md

 ----

 ### generate_docs ([source](macros/generate_docs.sql))
-This macro will generate a `source` string that leverages `generate_docs.sh` to do the following:
+This macro will generate a `source` command that leverages `generate_docs.sh` to do the following:
 - seeds, runs and creates documentation for integration tests models
 - moves `catalog.json`, `index.html`, `manifest.json` and `run_results.json` into a `<project_name>/docs` folder.

-When ran, this feature will remove existing files in the `<project_name>/docs` if any exists.
+When the source script is ran, this feature will remove existing files in the `<project_name>/docs` if any exists.

 **Usage:**
 ```bash